lionelmace/ibmcloud-labs/labs/Lab 1 - Manage and Run docker container/README.md

 1. Containers API is available in [Swagger Container API] [containers_api_url]

 1. This API requires two HTTP headers.
-To retrieve their values, run the BX commands next to each header:
+To retrieve those values, run the commands next to each header:

   X-Auth-Token     = ```bx cf oauth-token```